gekakud/RSID_Face_Guard/SOFTWARE_REQUIREMENTS.md

 **FR-DB-07** If the device is not bound, remote sync shall be skipped until binding completes.

-**FR-DB-08** When the server reports that users were removed, the service shall drop them locally and emit `db_users_revoked`.
+**FR-DB-08** The `GET /devices/{id}/users` payload is a **full replacement set**, not a delta: the server does not send a removal list.
+Users present in the local cache but **absent from a well-formed payload** shall therefore be dropped locally and `db_users_revoked` emitted.
+This inference is only valid for a payload that passed the FR-DB-05 well-formedness check; a malformed or failed response shall never be interpreted as "all users removed".

 ### 5.6 Provisioning & QR Trust Service

-**FR-PROV-01** On startup, when init mode is enabled, the terminal shall show a live preview and scan for a provisioning QR for `INIT_MODE_DURATION_SEC`.
-If nothing is found the terminal shall continue to normal operation with no additional delay.
+**FR-PROV-01** Init mode is the terminal's entry state: on every start it shall show a live preview and scan for a provisioning QR for `INIT_MODE_DURATION_SEC`, whether or not it is already bound.
+If nothing is found within the window the terminal shall fall through to its resting state with no additional delay.
+Configuration controls only the duration of this window, not whether it is entered.

 **FR-PROV-02** The QR payload shall be a JSON envelope containing at minimum:
 `schema`, `command`, `server_url`, `customer_id`, `site_id`, `door_id`,